 Department of Natural Resources

-People around the world are familiar with the work and personality of Bob Ross, the American painter, art instructor and television host.
-In the ’80s and ’90s, Ross shared his love for painting and the environment with millions of viewers on “The Joy of Painting” public television show.
-He was known for simple brushstrokes that brought gorgeous landscapes – full of happy little trees – to life on the canvas.
+People around the world are familiar with the work and personality of Bob Ross, the American painter, art instructor and television host who in the ’80s and ’90s shared his love for painting and the environment with millions of viewers on the PBS show, “The Joy of Painting.”
+Ross was known for demonstrating seemingly simple brushstrokes that brought gorgeous landscapes – full of happy little trees – to life on the canvas.

 Questions?
-For more details on Happy Little Tree planting, general tree planting, and forest health in state parks, contact Heidi Frei (Natural Resource Steward and State Park Forest Health).
-For more details on the Happy Little Trees partnership, the Happy Little 5k, and sponsorship opportunities, contact Michelle Coss (Fund Development Coordinator).
+For more details on Happy Little Tree plantings, general tree planting and forest health in state parks, contact Heidi Frei (DNR natural resource steward and state park forest health).
+For more details on the Happy Little Trees partnership, the Happy Little 5k, and sponsorship opportunities, contact Michelle O'Kelly (DNR parks and recreation fund developer).